13th Nagaland Assembly

-The Thirteenth Legislative Assembly of Nagaland was constituted after the 2018 Nagaland Legislative Assembly election which was held on 27 February 2018 in 59 out of 60 constituencies for the Legislative Assembly of Nagaland.
+The Thirteenth Legislative Assembly of Nagaland was constituted after the 2018 Nagaland Legislative Assembly election.
+The election was held on 27 February 2018 in 59 out of 60 constituencies for the legislative assembly.
 The scheduled election in Northern Angami II constituency did not take place as the incumbent MLA Neiphiu Rio was declared elected unopposed.

-Notable Members
+Notable members

 Members of Legislative Assembly

 The following are the Members of the Nagaland Legislative Assembly: